 The Gums’ Role

 Gums are made of soft tissues.
 They provide support while surrounding the teeth on all sides.
 When completely healthy, gums fit snugly around the teeth.
 Recession occurs when the gumline pulls away from the teeth, thus making the teeth look longer than normal.
-Recession probably won’t be the only symptom that something’s wrong.
+Recession likely won’t be the only symptom that something’s wrong.
 See if your gums are sensitive.
 That will let you know to schedule a consultation with your dentist.
 Here are some signs of gum sensitivity to watch for.

 Receding Gums Causes